Skip to content

 Consumption method – A University Report for 2022 measures poverty based on the consumption of individuals and families.
 The Census Bureau measures income or resources available to the individual or family, whereas consumption measures household spending.

-The percentage of the population in poverty in the U.S. was 11.5% using the Official Method and 12.4% using the SPM Method in 2022.
-The Census Bureau reports annual poverty numbers each year in September for the prior year.
+The percentage of the U.S. population in poverty was 11.5% using the Official Method and 12.4% using the SPM Method in 2022.
+The Census Bureau reports annual poverty numbers each September for the prior year.
 Here is the most recent Census report.

 Using the Consumption Method, the poverty rate was 6% in 2022, as reported by a University Report.
 The SPM and Consumption Methods attempt to estimate the number of Americans living in poverty.
 SPM measures resources available to the household; consumption measures spending.
 Here is why the consumption number is lower than the SPM number.